Architecture

 Detection scrubbing

-OpenClaw’s system prompt contains tokens that Anthropic’s API rejects. scrubPrompt() rewrites them before sending to the CLI, unscrubResponse() reverses them in responses.
+OpenClaw’s system prompt contains tokens that Anthropic’s API rejects. scrubPrompt() rewrites them before sending to the CLI; unscrubResponse() reverses the renamed tokens in responses.

 | Pattern | Replacement |